Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Parametric Level-sets Enhanced To Improve Reconstruction

 \subsection{Numerical improvements and stability}

-Relative to RBF PaLS, the numerical performance of \palentir{} is improved as a results of three aspects of the model: the reduction in the number of parameters by fixing the centers of ABFs, the use of the tanh function to bound the weight parameters modifying the basis functions, and uniqueness of parametric representation of shapes by replacing RBFs.
+As we detail below, relative to RBF PaLS, \palentir{} exhibits enhanced numerical performance through several key modifications: (a) a reduction in the number of parameters achieved by fixing the centers of the Anisotropic Basis Functions (ABFs); (b) the introduction of the $\sigma_h(\cdot)$ function to ensure that the values of $\alpha_i$ are bounded; and (c) alterations to the basis functions, ensuring uniqueness in the parametric representation of shapes by a better choice of basis functions.

+In contrast to RBF PaLS, which requires adjusting RBF centers due to the limited shape expressiveness of RBFs, \palentir{} exhibits enhanced shape expressiveness with anisotropic basis functions (ABFs) using fixed and homogeneously distributed centers.
+This not only eliminates the need for center estimation during inversion but also reduces the dimension of the search space, contributing to numerical improvements.

-Here we use the condition number of the Jacobian matrix as the basis for quantifying numerical performance.
+Here, we use the condition number of the Jacobian matrix to quantify numerical performance.
 Recall that the condition number measures the sensitivity to perturbations of the solution to a linear system of equations.
-As discussed in \cite{higham2002, Tisseur01, dennis1996}, this is a key metric in determining the performance of a Newton-type approach to estimation of the model parameters.
-We defined the condition number of the Jacobian as the ratio of the largest to smallest singular value.
-Values of condition number near 1 indicate a well-conditioned matrix, and large values indicate an ill-conditioned matrix.
+As discussed in \cite{jorge06, higham2002}, this is a crucial metric in determining the performance of a Newton-type approach to the estimation of the model parameters.
+We define the condition number of the Jacobian as the ratio of the largest to smallest singular value.
+Values of the condition number near 1 indicate a well-conditioned matrix, and large values indicate an ill-conditioned matrix.
+The expressions detailing the derivatives of the \palentir{} parameterization with respect to model parameters, which are necessary for the derivation of the Jacobian, are provided in the \ref{sec:derivatives}.
+Note that we are solving a least squares problem, so the condition number of the least squares problem is not just the ratio of singular values of the matrix but the residual.

-For the original PaLS model, as we demonstrate below, the conditioning of the Jacobian worsens as the weight parameters $\alpha_i$ grow in magnitude.
-By using the hyperbolic tangent function $\sigma_h(.)$ shown in \eqref{eq:sigma}, the weights of the basis function are bounded between $\pm 1$, hence it is not possible for a basis function to take on large positive and negative values which would produce poorly conditioned Jacobian matrices.
-To demonstrate this effect, we empirically explore how the uniqueness of parametric representation of shapes impacts the conditioning of the Jacobian matrix on a simple toy problem.
-To begin we recall from section \ref{sec:palentir_3} that the mapping of PaLS parameters to $c$-level sets is non-unique.
-We could produce the same circle from the RBF cross section with many parameter sets.
-This non-uniqueness directly impacts the conditioning of the Jacobian.

-To illustrate, we compare the Jacobian conditioning of the RBF PaLS formulation and \palentir{} with the new ABFs for the single basis function case.
-Since RBFs are only capable of producing circular cross sections as discussed in section \ref{sec:palentir_3}, we compare each model's conditioning when the both basis functions form the same circle with their $c$-level set representation.